How to Plan a Graduation Party on a Budget

 It was lovely.
 But it did not need to cost that much.

-Whether you are graduating yourself or throwing a party for someone you love, here is the truth nobody on Pinterest will tell you: a graduation party is not a wedding.
+A graduation party is not a wedding, no matter what Pinterest implies.
 It does not need a florist or a DJ or hand-calligraphed seating cards.
-It needs good people, decent food, and a vibe that says "I did the thing."
+What it needs is good people and decent food in a space that says "I did the thing."
+That is the whole assignment.

-Here is how to pull that off for a fraction of what most people spend.
+You can pull that off for a fraction of what most people spend.
+Here is how I do it.

 Set Your Budget Before You Set Your Theme